Kartones/vampire-survivors-savegame-editor/README.md

 # vampire-survivors-savegame-editor

-Tiny NodeJS application to fiddle with the game save files.
+Tiny NodeJS application to fiddle with the game save files of the [Vampire Survivors](https://store.steampowered.com/app/1794680/Vampire_Survivors/) videogame.

-⚠⚠⚠ With the migration to Unity3D (late 2023), the game changed the savegame's checksum secret and this tool no longer works ⚠⚠⚠

-⚠⚠⚠ If obtain the new secret and calculate valid checksums again, I'll update accordingly ⚠⚠⚠

 ## Features

-- Sets coins to either 5000000 or the value that you pass as argument
+- Sets coins to either `5000000` or the value that you pass as argument.
 - Removes "bad eggs" from your characters.
-Currently only those that increase the `curse` value
+Currently only those that increase the `curse` value.

+Both changes affect the main game and those DLC adventures that you have already started (otherwise, their data is not present in the save game).

 ## Instructions